codedemonuk/operations-review-2020/src/index.md

 In mid 2018 a Governance Review was carried out by Hertfordshire's shared internal audit service.
 This review had 9 high priority findings and most of 2019 was spent implementing the recommendations from those.

-A follow up final audit report was compelted in November 2019 and said:
+A follow up final audit report was completed in November 2019 and said:

 > Based on the work performed in this follow up audit, we have concluded that appropriate evidence exists to confirm that all nine of the areas highlighted in our original report are now complete.
 > This outcome clearly demonstrates a positive direction of travel and step change in the governance and financial management arrangements of the CCTV Partnership.